 The links below lead to some case studies of research carried out by members of the group:

 - Mathematics and Politics: The International Congresses of Mathematicians

 - Exploding the myths of Ada Lovelace’s mathematics

 - Tinkering with postulates.
 How some mathematics is now redundant.
 Or is it?

 - The Correspondence of Charles Hutton

 The group holds a semiregular departmental seminar, as well as an annual series of general lectures entitled 'What do historians of mathematics do?', held in Trinity Term.
 Members of the group also organise a seminar in ‘the History of the Exact Sciences’ during Hilary Term (the programme for Hilary Term 2018 may be found here, with abstracts here) and a research workshop in early modern mathematics each December.
 These events are complemented by Oxford’s wide range of activity in history of science, technology and medicine more generally.

 Within the Mathematical Institute, the group offers the following undergraduate teaching:

-- OD Dissertation for fourth-year mathematics undergraduates and students on the OMMS course.
+- COD Dissertation for fourth-year mathematics undergraduates and students on the OMMS course.